freescale-cbench/cbench1.3/README.md

 USAGE: Go to openflow/oflops/cbench

-Run ./cbench for cbench related help.U may see help options as below
+Run ./cbench for related help.U may see help options as below

 ./cbench --help

 help message
 USAGE: cbench [option]  # by Siva Badana 2013 -c/--controller              <str> hostname of controller to connect to     ("localhost")